emil-aagaard/quantum-spin-chains/README.md

 - are reflection invariant.
 - are translation invariant.

-See the [``examples``](https://github.com/emil-aagaard/quantum-spin-chains/tree/main/examples) folder for calculation of the ground state energies and spectral gaps of the S=1 antiferromagnetic Heisenberg chain and the Affleck-Kennedy-Lieb-Tasaki chain.
+See the [``examples``](https://github.com/emil-aagaard/quantum-spin-chains/tree/main/examples) folder for calculation of the ground state energies and spectral gaps of the S=1 antiferromagnetic Heisenberg (AFH) chain and the Affleck-Kennedy-Lieb-Tasaki (AKLT) chain.